 Venture Round in 2011

-Fides Microfinance Senegal is a microfinance institution dedicated to offering financial services to both urban and rural populations in northern Senegal.
-With its headquarters in St. Louis, the institution provides a range of services, including solidarity and individual loans, savings, insurance, and mobile banking.
-It has established offices in Luga and Touba, with plans to open an additional agency annually in the northern region, which currently has limited financial offerings compared to Dakar.
-Fides Microfinance focuses on supporting previously unbanked micro-entrepreneurs, helping them to develop self-employment strategies.
-Additionally, the institution specializes in financing small agricultural equipment, such as motor pumps and irrigation systems, contributing to the growth of local economies.
-With the backing of FIDES consultants, Fides Microfinance aims to strengthen microfinance initiatives in rural areas.
+Fides Microfinance Senegal is a microfinance institution dedicated to delivering financial services to both urban and rural populations, with a particular focus on northern Senegal.
+Based in St. Louis, the company offers solidarity and individual loans, savings accounts, insurance, and mobile banking services.
+Fides has established offices in Luga and Touba, with plans to open new agencies annually in the northern region, where financial services are less prevalent than in Dakar.
+The institution specializes in supporting micro-entrepreneurs and small agricultural businesses by providing financing for equipment such as motor pumps and irrigation systems.
+Fides Microfinance Senegal benefits from the expertise of FIDES consultants in developing microfinance operations in rural areas.

 Duopharm